Tutorial: Export data from Azure Blob storage with Azure Import/Export

 WAImportExport Unlock /bk:<BitLocker key (base 64 string) copied from Encryption blade in Azure portal> /driveLetter:<Drive letter>

-Here is an example of the sample input.
+Here's an example of the sample input.

 WAImportExport.exe Unlock /bk:CAAcwBoAG8AdQBsAGQAIABiAGUAIABoAGkAZABkAGUAbgA= /driveLetter:e